Want to get out of debt today?

 If you’re really serious about paying off your debt you have to be honest with yourself.

-Work out your income and expenditure and prioritise the payments of your debts starting with the longest overdue or the ones that are building up interest.
+Work out your income and expenditure and prioritise the payments of your debts starting with the ones with the highest interest and going down to the cheapest.

 Debt isn’t just a financial issue; it interferes with all the daily aspects of your life and can cause anxiety, stress and mental health issues for you and your family.